clarkkozak/Notes/React_TDD/README.md

 ## Review:
 David Katz is a great teacher.
 Very enthusaic and knows his stuff.
 The course uses the TDD and BDD best practices.
 Other courses I've watch does things in a lab and it isn't as easy to translate into real project.

+Note that this course uses Class based components; which are currently not as popular.
+Although I'm unsure, check out his new course as I'm sure he'd use hooks.

 ## Where to find the course:
 - https://www.udemy.com/course/react-tdd/
 - New course: https://www.udemy.com/course/react-testing/